 6.8 Finishing the outdoor unit installation

 6.8.1 To finish the outdoor unit installation

-- Make sure that the system is earthed properly. - Turn off the power supply before servicing. - Install the service cover before turning on the power supply. - 1 Insulate and fix the refrigerant piping and interconnection cable as follows:
+- Make sure that the system is earthed properly. - Turn off the power supply before servicing. - Install the switch box cover before turning on the power supply.